 Trade unions consist of associations with employees as members.
 A trade union is a community supporting the profession and present in the daily life of the workplace.
 In this community members at the workplace can jointly affect common issues.
-The shop steward of the company will provide further information on the union he or she represents and on the union that negotiates the collective agreement in the company.
-One workplace can have associations of various unions and the employees have always a right to decide which union they want to belong to.
+Contact your shop steward for more information on what union they represent and what union negotiates the collective labour agreement applied in your workplace.
+A single workplace can have associations of various unions, and employees always have the right to decide which union they want to belong to.

-It is voluntary to join a union, but it is every employee’s right.
-You can and you should join a union already during your studies.
+Joining a trade union is voluntary, but it is also every employee’s right.
+You can and should join a union already during your studies.
 You can also change unions if you change the industry or your job changes significantly.
 It is a good idea to choose a union depending on your sector or duties so that you can get expert help in a potential problem situation.
-Part of the unions also redirect applicants if they do not represent the industry or profession in question.
+Some unions also redirect applicants if they do not represent the industry or profession in question.

-93% of young union members would recommend membership to a friend.Survey Kansalaisnäkökulmia ammatillisesta järjestäytymisestä, 2016
+93% of young union members would recommend membership to a friend.Survey on people’s opinions on union memberships, 2016

 STTK member associations

-You can encounter STTK members in your daily life e.g. in hospitals, homes for the elderly, factories, forests, daycare centres, government agencies, banks, insurance companies, offices, churches, libraries, rescue departments or ships.
+You meet STTK’s members every day in hospitals, retirement homes, factories, forests, day-care centres, government agencies, banks, insurance companies, offices, churches, libraries, rescue services or ships.

 Tehy ry Union of Health and Social Care Professionals